 Jogging, running, swimming, anything that helped get my endorphins flowing.

 This was difficult because mental illness isn’t as tangible as a physical condition.
 However, trying to pretend I was fine only made things worse.
 I had to be kind to myself and put in the correct self-care.

 Socialising seemed like a pretty arduous task at times, but it helped to stay connected with the world.

 Drinking might have made me feel better in the short term, but it only masked the problem rather than solving it.

 This meant improving my diet, sleeping well, and drinking plenty of water.

 This was the most important thing I did, and by leaning on those close to me, I was able to get the day-to-day support I needed.

-- the services and opening times vary from institution to institution, but often there is a phone, text, email and live chat service
+Services and opening times vary from institution to institution, but often there is a phone, text, email and live chat service.

 See if your university has a nightline listening service.